IQAndreas/blog.iqandreas.com/source/_posts/2013-09-30-the-top-5-things-i-hate-in-programming.markdown

 }
 ```

-This results in an additional level of indentation, which I feel is a bit uneccessary (sure, you could ignore that indentation... if your OCD will let you sleep at night).
+This results in an additional level of indentation, which I feel is a bit uneccessary.
 Keep in mind that you can only have one package per file in AS3, so it's not like you can close the current `package` block and open a new one with a different name.

 Java and Haxe both have a much nicer way of dealing with this: